HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 ### Lighthouse

-<a hrefland="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool designed to improve the quality of web pages by providing a set of audits that evaluate website:
+<a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool designed to improve the quality of web pages by providing a set of audits that evaluate website:

 - Performance,
 - Accessibility,
 - SEO,
 - Best Practices

 Lighthouse generates reports with lab data that offer developers actionable suggestions for enhancing website performance.
-However, it's important to note that Lighthouse scores do not directly impact the real-world field data collected by <a hrefland="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
-You can further explore how Lighthouse <a hrefland="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data relate</a>.
+However, it's important to note that Lighthouse scores do not directly impact the real-world field data collected by <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
+You can further explore how Lighthouse <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data relate</a>.

 The HTTP Archive runs Lighthouse on mobile and desktop web pages, simulating a [slow 4G connection with throttled CPU performance](./methodology#lighthouse).